← All varieties

 Tree

-Vigorous, upright, and productive.
-(Downing.)
+The tree is vigorous, upright, and productive.

 Fruit